skrurai/skrurai-bot/README.md

 # Flow of program:
 -   See all tweets that mentioned the bot
 -   See if there is a command in the tweet
--   Check if the tweet is replied to already or not (by checking against a json file of all the tweets replied to)
+-   Check if the tweet is replied to already or not (by checking against a json file of all the tweets' id replied to)

 #  Contribution
 -   Install all the required pacakges
--   Create a file called `credentials.py`, it should be in the format below with the same variable names.
+-   Create a file called `credentials.py` in the root folder, it should be in the format below with the same variable names.
     ```python
     consumer_token = 'CONSUMER_TOKEN_HERE'
     consumer_secret = 'CONSUMER_SECRET_HERE'
     key = 'ACCESS_KEY_HERE'
     secret = 'ACCESS_SECRET_HERE'
     ```
+-   Create a file called `replied_to_tweets.json` in the root folder, this file will be used to check the 3rd step in the [Flow of program](#flow-of-program).
+It should only contain exactly this:
+    ```json
+    []
+    ```

+-   Done, now you can code away!
     -   To contribute a command, proceed to `/commands.py`.
     -   To contibute to how to bot works, proceed to `/main.py`.